 Analysis of training employed for Virginia police dogs is important to understand the reliability of the alerts provided by the dogs to potential illegal substances.
 Knowing that the alert by a Virginia police dog is not 100% reliable is critical.
 Evidence obtained through the use of drug sniffing dogs must be carefully analyzed to determine whether any challenge to the use of this evidence is available.
 Call Leary Law, PC for a consultation about your case to understand you options.

 I have been charged with Drug crimes.
 What should I do?

-If you have been charged with drug crimes, call Leary Law to learn how you can prepare your defense and what steps you can do to position yourself for the best result possible.
+If you have been charged with drug crimes, call our Fairfax drug defense attorney at Leary Law to learn how you can prepare your defense and what steps you can do to position yourself for the best result possible.